As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Granite

-Granite can be used as decorative rock, mostly in countertops, tile floors, stair treads, and in many other creative ways!
+Granite can be used as decorative rock, mostly in countertops, tile floors, stair treads, and many other creative ways!

 Turquoise